 Payment Card Industry Data Security Standards (PCI DSS) compliance, or referred to as PCI compliance is a set of standard guidelines for the companies to manage and secure credit card information in a secure environment to protect both the customer and the merchant.

 PCI compliance was established by the Payment Card Industry Security Standards Council (PCI SSC) which was formed in 2006 by top credit card companies in the world including Visa, Mastercard, Discover, JCB International and American Express with an effort to protect credit card data from theft and fraud.

 Why PCI compliance is necessary

 Credit card fraud is challenging to deal with.
-If businesses neglected this situation, it would lead to a massive blow on the revenue and company reputation, as customers lose trust due to vulnerable security breaches.
+If businesses neglect this situation, it would lead to a massive blow on the revenue and company reputation, as customers lose trust due to vulnerable security breaches.
 According to the 2018 Verizon Payment Security Report, only 52% of all the companies were 100% compliant.